n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.outputparserstructured.md

 On this page, you'll find the node parameters for the Structured Output Parser node, and links to more resources.

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/structured-output-parser/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Structured Output Parser integrations](https://n8n.io/integrations/structured-output-parser/){:target=_blank .external-link} page.
 ///

+--8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Node parameters

-* JSON Schema

-## Node reference

---8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"
+**JSON Schema**: a JSON schema to structure and validate the output.
+Read the JSON Schema [guides and examples](https://json-schema.org/learn/miscellaneous-examples){:target=_blank .external-link} for help creating a valid JSON schema.

 ## Related resources